vWernay/lua/EXTENDED.md

 -- aabbMax --[[ vec3 ]]: The maximum extent of the AABB in world space, -- ...: vardiac function parameters
 result = aabb.function(aabbMin, aabbMax, ...)

+-- aabbMin --[[ vec2 ]]: The minimum extent of the AABB in world space, -- aabbMax --[[ vec2 ]]: The maximum extent of the AABB in world space, -- ...: vardiac function parameters
+result = aabb2d.function(aabbMin, aabbMax, ...)
 ```

 ### aabb.new